Alleppey green cardamom

 Alleppey Green Cardamom is a variety of cardamom that originated from the present day of the Indian state of Kerala.
-The area of production of this variety of pepper spans across Southern Kerala, Western and Southern Tamil Nadu along the Western Ghats.
+The area of production of this variety of cardamom spans across Southern Kerala, Western and Southern Tamil Nadu along the Western Ghats.
 It finds mention in ancient Hindu texts and is one of the spices traded since antiquity.

 History

 The spice is mentioned in ancient Hindu texts such as Arthashastra, Susruta Samhita and Charaka Samhita.
 In the fourth century BCE, it was traded with the Greeks.
 It later formed part of the spice trade with ancient Romans, Arabs and other European kingdoms later.
 In 18th century, Travancore kingdom had monopoly over trade and export of cardamom in an understanding with the British Raj.
 This made all produce of cardamom in Travancore to be sold solely to the state depot at Alleppey, which was the main trading port.
 This cardamom variety is called Alleppey cardamom not because it's grown in Alleppey rather it's because it was the main depot through which this cardamom was processed.